GumboCode/Mods-Skyrim-SACW/README.md

-# Simple Add More Carry Weight MCM
+# Simple Add Carry Weight MCM

 Mod Page: https://www.nexusmods.com/skyrimspecialedition/mods/149442

+This mod has 2 dependencies.
+For a simpler version with no dependencies, checkout Simple Add Carry Weight Lite: https://www.nexusmods.com/skyrimspecialedition/mods/150550

 ## About

 This mod simply allows you to add more carry weight to your current limit using a Mod Configuration Menu (a.k.a MCM).
+It doesn’t modify actor values directly, or edit race entries.
+Instead, the mod uses an ability that is almost identical to the Extra Pockets perk, but not related.
+In other words, it should be compatible even with other carry weight mods.

+## Features

+- There is a slider that increments by 500K carry weight at a time.
+It can be used to set your carry weight to ridiculous numbers very quickly, and It ranges from 0 to 10M.
+- You can use the manual field to input your own values.
+It can be used to fine tune how much carry weight you have, in case you want to give yourself a modest boost.
+The limit is 10M.
+- Setting the value to 0 will completely remove the effect from the player for easy clean up.

+<ins>Current limitations:</ins>

+- This mod is not able to reduce your carry weight below its normal value, though I can certainly look into that in the future if anyone expresses interest.
+- You can only set your own carry weight, it doesn’t affect your companions.
+- You cannot set your carry weight to be any higher than 10M because it will start to negatively impact anything else giving you carry weight bonuses.
+I.g.
+It can give your Extra Pockets perk permanent reductions.

 ## Installation